nafsika24/Hangman-Game/README.md

 # Medialab Project
-Hangman game Project for NTUA-ECE Cource Multimedia - 9th Semester
+Hangman game Project for NTUA-ECE Cource Multimedia Technology - 9th Semester

 Implemented in Java.
 Used Javafx for the UI.